 It turned out his sister, Gina, had his mom’s original recipe book on hand, one of those spiral-bound church club versions where Myrtle shares her meatloaf and Veera provides her famous recipe for banana cream pie.

-I love when people write in their cookbooks, almost as much as I love the way that food lets us remember people who cooked for us once they’re gone.
+I love when people write in their cookbooks, almost as much as I love the way that food lets us remember people who cooked for after once they’re gone.
 It’s a way of making a cookbook more personal, more your own.

-In keeping with our eating habits, we’ve swapped in some einkorn flour, coconut sugar and coconut oil in our version here, so if you’re in the mood to move your baking towards the nutrient-dense in 2019, here you go.
+In keeping with our eating habits, we’ve swapped in some einkorn flour, coconut sugar, and coconut oil in our version here.
+So, if you’re in the mood to move your baking towards the nutrient-dense in 2019, here you go.

 We’ve been using einkorn flour for several years and even complied a cookbook using only this grain.

-Note that the cookies are also on the softer side, so while we kept ours in a tupperware container on the counter, they’d also be good candidates for chilling in the freezer if you’re of the mind to do that sort of thing.
+Note that the cookies are also on the softer side, so while we kept ours in a Tupperware container on the counter, they’d also be good candidates for chilling in the freezer if you’re of the mind to do that sort of thing.

 In terms of results, they are not like any other chocolate chip cookie I’ve had – both cakey and not, both firm and soft – and notably, ridiculously easy to whip together, which is always something I love about a good cookie.

-We got talking in the kitchen about how many different ways there are to make a chocolate chip cookie – the large and firm, the thin and crisp, the oatmeal, the nutty, the ones that you have to whack with a spatula when they come fluffy from the oven.
+We got to talking in the kitchen about how many different ways there are to make a chocolate chip cookie – the large and firm, the thin and crisp, the oatmeal, the nutty, the ones that you have to whack with a spatula when they come out fluffy from the oven.